iabdulin/ugood/README.md

 - The form is validated with custom validations (all fields are required).
 - The form is submitted to the backend with a POST request.
 - The response is displayed on the same page and admin subpage is updated with the new submission.
+- Dockerizing the frontend was not necessary but included for practice
+- Frontend container can communicate with backend container (to be able to run playwright tests in the frontend container)

 ### Active Record Encryption
 - SurveyResponses has feeling and comments fields encrypted with default Rails encryption
 - .env file is required to be in the root directory (check setup instructions above)
 - NOTE: can't query encrypted fields with non-deterministic encryption (default)
-- Download it here: ____TODO____

-### Setup Notes

-- Dockerizing the frontend is not necessary but included for practice
-- Remember to rebuild the frontend & backend after adding new dependencies
-- Frontend container can communicate with backend container (to be able to run playwright tests in the frontend container)

 ## Deployment Strategy